Which Style Guide Should Authors Use: Chicago, AP or MLA?

 A Workflow That Keeps Style Straight

-- Start the style sheet with early decisions.
+- Before drafting: Choose the primary guide, Chicago, AP, or MLA.
+Lock the dictionary.
+Start the style sheet with your early decisions.

-- Remove mixed choices, such as okay vs OK or adviser vs advisor.
+- During line editing: Focus on voice, rhythm, clarity, and repeated wording.
+Remove obvious mixed choices such as okay vs OK or adviser vs advisor.

-- Resolve edge cases and add outcomes to the style sheet.
+- During copyediting: Apply the guide rules for numbers, punctuation, citations, title formats, capitalization, and regional spelling.
+Resolve edge cases and add the outcomes to the style sheet.

 Frequently Asked Questions